Chapter 10 Testing

 10.4.1 Testing FIMS locally

-To test FIMS R functions interactively and locally, use devtools::install() rather than devtools::load_all().
-This is because using load_all() will turn on the debugger, bloating the .o file, and may lead to a compilation error (e.e., Fatal error: can't write 326 bytes to section .text of FIMS.o: 'file too big' as: FIMS.o: too many sections (35851)).
-Note that useful interactive tests should should be converted into {testthat} or googletest tests.
+To test FIMS R functions, interactively and locally, use devtools::install() rather than devtools::load_all() because using load_all() will turn on the debugger, bloating the .o file and may lead to a compilation error (see Fixing Fatal Error for more information).

 10.4.2 Testing using gdbsource

-• We try to group functions and their helpers together (the “main function plus helpers” approach)
+• Group functions and their helpers together, i.e., the “main function plus helpers” approach.

-• testthat tests that are a test of rcpp should be called test-rcpp-[description].R
+• {testthat} tests that are a test of Rcpp code should be called test-rcpp-[description].R.

-• Integration tests which do not have a corresponding .R file should use the convention test-integration-[description].R.
+• Integration tests that do not have a corresponding .R file should use the follwing convention: test-integration-[description].R.

 The format for an individual testthat test is is: